JSorngard/zalgo_codec/codec/README.md

 converted into such a grapheme cluster and compile it as if it was never zalgo-ified.
 This lets you reach new lows in the field of self-documenting code.

-The encoded string will be ~2 times larger than the original in terms of bytes.
+The encoded string will be twice as large as the original in terms of bytes.

 Additionally the crate provides a function to encode Python code and wrap the result in a decoder that decodes and executes it such that the result retains the